robjohnnoble/ggmuller/README.md

 ### Citation

-If you use ggmuller then please ensure your citation includes the following DOI:
+If you use ggmuller then please ensure your citation includes DOI:10.5281/zenodo.240589.

 [![DOI](https://zenodo.org/badge/60275411.svg)](https://zenodo.org/badge/latestdoi/60275411)